7 holiday events at theme parks in California - NewsBreak

 7 holiday events at theme parks in California

-California theme parks are preparing to transform into winter wonderlands for the holiday season.
+California theme parks are preparing to transform the resorts into winter wonderlands for the upcoming holiday season.

 The Disneyland Resort